GaryFlynn/vro-workflows-nsx-dfw-rule-hit-count/README.md

-# vRO Workflow - NSX DFW Rule Hit Count
+# { RETIRED } vRO Workflow - NSX DFW Rule Hit Count

 Export the NSX DFW Rule Hit Counts for all layer 3 DFW firewall rules to a CSV and email this to the user.